 Multilayer PCBs are designed using specialized software and require high expertise to manufacture.
 The manufacturing process involves several steps, including drilling holes in each layer, plating the holes with copper, and laminating the layers together under heat and pressure.

 The number of layers in a multilayer PCB can range from 4 to more than 50, depending on the complexity of the circuit design and the required performance specifications.
 Designers must carefully select the materials used in each layer to ensure that the PCB meets the required performance criteria while balancing cost and performance.

 Materials for multi-layer PCBs

-Several materials are used for multi-layer PCBs, but the most common ones are FR-4, Rogers, and Isola.
+Several materials are used for multi-layer PCBs, but FR-4, Rogers, and Isola are the most common ones.

 FR-4: FR-4 is the most widely used material for multi-layer PCBs.
 It is a composite material consisting of woven glass fiber and an epoxy resin binder.
 FR-4 has good mechanical strength, excellent electrical insulation properties, and is resistant to moisture and chemicals.
 It is also relatively low cost compared to other materials used for multi-layer PCBs.
 FR-4 is suitable for most PCB applications that do not require high-frequency performance.

 Properties of FR-4: